jaintj95/FindingLaneLines_old/writeup_template.md

 2) Calculate the slope of each line and appending the coordinates to left line list if the slope is negative, and right line list if the slope is positive
+    2.1) For left lanes, I am also discarding all x coordinates that lie in the right half of the image and vice-versa

-3) Add an additional helper function that uses numpy's polyfit function to fit a line to the X and Y points.
+3) Add an additional helper function that calculates the average of all coordinates and then fits a line to the X and Y points.

 4) Calculate the final points x1, y1 and x2, y2 using appropriate equations